 Finding the right degree program can be a daunting process, so it's important that you have as much information as possible in order to make an informed decision.
-This section provides information on the best psychology schools, on both the undergraduate and graduate levels.
+This section provides information on the best psychology schools, on the undergraduate levels.

 Continue reading for information on the types of programs top psychology schools offer, the curricula students in these programs study, the methods used to conduct online classes and more.

 Visit our methodologies page to learn more about how we use official data to evaluate schools.

 Operating under the motto fides et labor, which means "faith and work" in Latin, Park University is dedicated to training students for their future careers while encouraging them to explore their own potential and build faith in their abilities.
 Operating since 1875, this private, nonprofit liberal arts school offers online degree programs that are conveniently delivered through technology like Pirate Patch, which allows students to communicate face-to-face with peers and instructors.

 In order to help new students become familiar with online learning, Park offers an orientation that looks at how the Canvas course management system works and offers tips on how to be successful at school.

 Faulkner University was founded in 1942 in order to give students the opportunity to obtain a higher education rooted in the tenets of Christianity.
 Through its online programs, the school is able to leverage technology to provide the same quality education to distance students, while still staying true to its religious origins.
 In addition, the school offers accelerated degree tracks that help students get trained for their career paths sooner than they normally would.

 Featured Faulkner University Online Resource:

 The school's career services office helps to connect current students and alumni with employers.
 In addition, people can receive help with networking, resume writing and job interviewing.